dhitaj/bdc-sapienza/README.md

 # bdc-sapienza
-Assignments fo Big Data course during the Spring 2017 semester at Sapienza
+Assignments of Big Data course during the Spring 2017 semester at Sapienza